PaLo6415/PaLo-Music-APKs/README.md

-# PaLo-Music-Player-APKs
+# PaLo-Music-APKs
-PaLo Music Player (Fork of Metro by Muntashir Akon)
+PaLo Music (Fork of Metro by Muntashir Akon)